Gordonians RFC: Resignation and Return to the National League (1990s-present)

 The 1996–97 season would see all three squads win their respective leagues, again placing the 1st XV in the third division.
 They would miss out on promotion for the following season, which, combined with the changing landscape of Scottish rugby, left them struggling to attract players.
 A successful cup run would see Gordonians appear at Murrayfield for the final of the Scottish Rugby Shield in 1999, but they lost to Jed-Forest R.F.C..

 After this, the club continued to slip down the leagues with a lack of sustained success.
 The decision not to turn professional, together with a dwindling number of players coming from Robert Gordon's College led to the club struggling to maintain an identity and a reliable team.
 The decision was made to resign from the Scottish League Championship and from 2003 to play within the North District Leagues.
 This allowed the team to consolidate and ensure its short term survival.

-Over the next decade, the squad would progress through regional leagues, being briefly promoted to the National Leagues in 2008 before yet more restructuring relegated them back to regional status in 2012. one of the many reasons to the changing fortunes at this time was a renewed partnership with Robert Gordon's College.
+Over the next decade, the squad would progress through regional leagues, being briefly promoted to the National Leagues in 2008 before yet more restructuring relegated them back to regional status in 2012.
+One of the many reasons to the changing fortunes at this time was a renewed partnership with Robert Gordon's College.
 As more students remained in Aberdeen and were available for the club, so too did former students return to play.
 The slow rebuilding of the club in the 2016-17 season enabled the 1st XV beat Strathmore in the Caledonia Regional Shield and then to win the Caledonia Regional League 1 title.
-This enabled them to return to the National Leagues, [1where they remain, currently competing in the National League Division 2.
+This enabled them to return to the National Leagues, [1 where they remain, currently competing in the National League Division 2.